 The Pleasant Valley Senior Center staff works with volunteer AARP tax preparers to offer a FREE Income Tax Preparation Assistance Program.
-They come to help low -to moderate-income taxpayers, especially those 60 and older.
-The service is offered in the Senior Center beginning on February 5, 2018 and continues through April 9, 2018.
-The AARP volunteers receive the necessary training to help file certain tax forms and schedules, including the Form 1040 and are able to file the tax forms via e-file.
+They come to help low-to-moderate-income taxpayers, especially those 60 and older.
+The service is offered in the Senior Center beginning on February through April.
+The AARP volunteers provide necessary training to help file certain tax forms and schedules, including the Form 1040 and are able to file the tax forms via e-file.
 The volunteers will stay within the scope of the Volunteer Protection Act and if they feel they do not have adequate knowledge or your return is too complex, you may need to seek another qualified counselor or paid tax assistance.
-The service is offered Monday mornings from 9 AM until noon.
-Appointments will be made beginning January, 2018.
+The service is offered Monday mornings from 9am to noon.
+Appointments will be made beginning January.
 Participants must call (805) 482-4881 or come by the Senior Center to make appointments.

 Take Off Pounds Sensibly.
 TOPS Club, Inc. is the original, nonprofit, weight-loss support and wellness education organization.
 It was established in 1948 to champion weight-loss support and success.
 TOPS promotes successful, affordable weight management with a philosophy that combines: Healthy eating, Regular exercise, Wellness information, Awards and recognition, Support from others at weekly chapter meetings, TOPS Club is comprised of men, women, teenagers, and children (8+), with about 170,000 members in nearly 10,000 chapters throughout the United States and Canada.
 Members meet weekly, where they receive positive reinforcement and motivation in adhering to their food and exercise plans.